plexsystems/konstraint/docs/constraint_creation.md

 }
 ```

-### Skipping generation of the Constraint resource
+### Skipping generation of the Constraint and/or ConstraintTemplate resource

 In some scenarios, you may wish for Konstraint to skip the generation of the `Constraint` resource for a policy and manage that externally.
 To do so, add the `skipConstraint: true` annotation in the custom metadata section.

+You can also skip the generation of both the `Constraint` and `ConstraintTemplate` resource with the `skipTemplate: true` annotation
+in the custom metadata section.

 ### Legacy annotations
 Previously Konstraint had custom annotation format, such as `@title` or `@kinds`, which is a legacy format and will be removed in future releases.